Today is World Cancer Day. Supported by the Union for International Cancer Control (UICC).

 On World Cancer Day, the UICC raises awareness and helps us to understand more about this complex disease.
 They also encourage us to take action and contribute to building a healthier and brighter future.
 The stats around cancer can seem daunting.
 One in two people in the UK will develop cancer at some point in their lives, according to Cancer Research UK.
 A staggering two million new cases are diagnosed in the UK and US every year, costing $895 billion.
 It’s challenging for patients and their families, and complex for clinicians who have, up to now, relied on in person methods of assessing patient wellbeing.
 This can often make it hard to judge the toll treatment is taking – which can lead to complications and delays.

 Although this World Cancer Day is vastly different to last year’s, the mission remains the same - how can we reimagine a world where millions of preventable cancer deaths are saved?
 At Careology, we consistently ask ourselves a similar question - how can we help change the way people live and deal with cancer?
 Digital cancer care, like Careology, can connect the network supporting the patient and transform the delivery of care.
 We can empower patients to feel more involved and in control of their treatment.
 Aiding their memory and recall in between appointments.
-Whilst giving their loved ones and medical team the real-time knowledge needed to provide the right support at the right time.
+Whilst giving their loved ones and medical team the knowledge needed to provide the right support at the right time.
 Access to this health information, as well as journal entries and wellbeing measures enables better informed and more effective conversations, which we believe will positively impact the health outcomes of people living and dealing with cancer around the world.

 Our mission is to transform traditional cancer care.
 We’re here to help people with cancer and those supporting them to make the down days more manageable – and the Up Days come more often.

 To read more about World Cancer Day, please visit the UICC website.